-All students must apply through the Office of Study Abroad for approval to study abroad.
+All students must apply through the Office of Global Fairfield for approval to study abroad.
 All applications will be considered, but students may not always receive acceptance for their desired program.
 Students must meet the admission requirements of both Fairfield and the selected program.
 Study abroad is intended to build upon and enhance majors and minors.
 For this reason, program choices will be carefully reviewed with each student to ensure a good fit between academics and destination.
 Students are encouraged to be flexible about when and where they will study abroad.

 Admissions decisions are made in collaboration with the partner institution and are based on a variety of factors the first of which is academic compatibility.
 In addition, a student must be in good standing with the Dean of Students at the time of application and must maintain that status from acceptance through program completion.
 Students with unresolved code of conduct issues may not be approved for study abroad, such applications will be considered on a case by case basis.
-An overall GPA of 2.8 is required to study abroad for all programs, including short-term and summer.
+An overall GPA of at least 2.80 is required to study abroad for all programs, including short-term and summer.
 Certain programs have their own criteria and may require higher a GPA.
 Students studying in a non-English speaking country for a semester or year must take one course on local language and culture while abroad.
 Students with advanced language skills may choose to take a content course taught in the local language to satisfy the language and culture course requirement.

 Students who study abroad through Fairfield University on an approved program for a semester or year are charged regular Fairfield tuition.
 Housing and meal charges will vary by location.
 All Fairfield scholarships and aid, including federal funds, may be used towards study abroad expenses for one semester with the exceptions of athletic scholarships, tuition remission, FACHEX, tuition exchange, and work-study monies.
 With the approval of the Director of Study Abroad, students who major in Modern Languages, International Business, or International Studies may use Fairfield University financial aid for two semesters abroad for select programs.

 While studying abroad, Fairfield University academic and student conduct policies remain in effect.
 Participants are expected to follow and adhere to these policies as enumerated in the Undergraduate Catalog and Student Handbook.
 From time to time deviations from these published documents may be required due to differences in law, practice or custom abroad.
 Students are also required to adhere to all local laws.
-Students who violate the code of conduct while abroad will be required to meet with staff from the Dean of Students Office by phone or Skype to address the violation.
+Students who violate the code of conduct while abroad will be required to meet with staff from the Dean of Students Office by phone, Skype, or Zoom to address the violation.
 Infractions will become part of their student record and serious violations may result in the dismissal of the student from the program.
 If a student is dismissed due to code of conduct violations no credit or transcript will be awarded and no program fees will be refunded.